parse-community/docs/_includes/flutter/objects.md

 * Array Operators

 ## Custom Objects

-You can create your own `ParseObjects` or convert your existing objects into `ParseObjects` by doing the following:
+You can create your own `ParseObjects` or convert your existing objects into `ParseObjects`:

 ```dart
 class DietPlan extends ParseObject implements ParseCloneable {